Extension of Killing vector fields beyond compact Cauchy horizons: The unique continuation theorem

 \subsection{Properties of the null time function}

 In order to prove the Carleman estimate, Theorem \ref{thm: Carleman estimate}, the first step is to compute asymptotic properties of the metric in terms the null time function as $t \to 0$.
-Recall the canonical splitting \eqref{eq: tangent bundle split}, i.e.\
+Recall the canonical splits \eqref{eq: tangent bundle split} and \eqref{eq: hypersurface split}, i.e.\